kothagundlahari/nodeCommands/README.md

 ### sed
        babel-node sed.js

-##Note:
+## Note:
-using babel-node is not the recommended approach to use in production.
+Using babel-node is not the recommended approach to use in production.
 For production purposes one should transpile the code into a specific folder and then use those file to serve in the node environment.